godotengine/godot-docs/classes/class_string.rst

 Description
 -----------

 This is the built-in string class (and the one used by GDScript).
 It supports Unicode and provides all necessary means for string handling.
-Strings are reference counted and use a copy-on-write approach, so passing them around is cheap in resources.
+Strings are reference-counted and use a copy-on-write approach, so passing them around is cheap in resources.

 Tutorials
 ---------